At CCNLA, we have many ways that you can financially assist in our mission.

 1. Matching Gifts: Check with your employer to find out if a matching gift program is offered.
 A matching gift leverages the donor’s gift to a higher level.

-3. Donate In-Kind Gifts: Contributions of personal and grooming items, office supplies and furniture, as well as infant needs and dry and canned goods for our food pantry, are also needed.
+4. Donate In-Kind Gifts: Contributions of personal and grooming items, office supplies and office furniture, as well as infant needs and dry and canned goods for our food pantry, are also needed.

 Bequests can take any of the following forms: